buddhist-uni/buddhist-uni.github.io/_content/monographs/jonathan-strange-mr-norrell_clarke.md

 pages: 782
 ---

-> Magic shall be written on the faces of the stony hills but their minds shall not be able to contain it
+> The first thing a student of magic learns is that there are books *about* magic and books *of* magic.

-A reverse myth imagining the emergence of magic in 19th-century England.
+A reverse myth imagining the re-emergence of magic in 19th-century England.